worldbank/metadata-editor/docs/managing_templates.md

 Then select the destination subfolder and paste
 ![image](https://user-images.githubusercontent.com/35276300/214673959-573b2c99-21cc-48d0-995b-235b7b2b4f46.png)

+For complex elements, you also control the grouping of sub-elements.
+[screenshot]

 ### Available vs selected elements

 One element of a metadata standard or schema can only appear once in a template.
 When you duplicate a core template, ALL elements are in the list.